abdrahmansoltan/Learning-Notes/Frontend/TypeScript/6-TS-Dev.md

     - it's not needed in production, so it's usually turned off
     - for `Production` --> use `"sourceMap": false`

+  - `types`
+    - specify which type declaration files to include in the compilation
+    - it's useful when using 3rd party libraries that you don't want to include all the type declaration files in your application (it will make the application larger), ex: `jest` might not be needed in production
+  - `declaration`
+    - generate corresponding `.d.ts` files for debugging
+    - it's useful when you want to use the compiled code in another project, as it allows you to see the types of the variables and functions in the compiled code
+  - `composite`
+    - enable project references, which **allows you to use multiple `tsconfig.json` files in your project**
+    - it's useful when you want to split your project into multiple parts, each with its own `tsconfig.json` file

 - **Notes for configuration:**
   - `strictNullChecks`